Enforcement Directorate Cases

 - These treaties have been instrumental in pursuing high-profile offenders, such as Vijay Mallya and Nirav Modi, accused of major financial fraud.

-- The ED collaborates with foreign FIUs to share intelligence, trace money laundering activities, and detect illegal cross-border financial movements.
+- The ED collaborates with foreign Financial Intelligence Units (FIUs) to share intelligence, trace money laundering activities, and detect illegal cross-border financial transactions.

 - When financial criminals flee India, the ED works with Interpol to issue Red Corner Notices (RCNs) for their arrest.

-- Interpol's global reach assists the ED in tracking down fugitives and facilitating their return to India for prosecution.
+- Interpol's global reach enables the ED to track down fugitives and facilitate their return to India for prosecution.

 - India has several bilateral and multilateral agreements with other countries to foster collaboration in investigating financial crimes.